ethdebug/solidity-data-representation/src/locations-detailed.md

 #### Pointers to calldata from the stack

-Pointers to a `type[n] calldata` (the only legal multivalue type in calldata, presently) from the stack work like [pointers to memory](#user-content-locations-in-detail-pointers-to-memory):
-They are absolute, given in bytes, and always point to the start of a word.
+Pointers to a calldata multivalue types from the stack work just like [pointers to memory](#user-content-locations-in-detail-pointers-to-memory): They are absolute, given in bytes, and always point to the start of a word.
 In calldata, though, the [start of a word](#user-content-locations-in-detail-calldata-in-detail-slots-in-calldata-and-the-offset) is congruent to `0x4` modulo `0x20`, rather than being a multiple of `0x20`.